 The Three Kings Parade

-As usual, this is a special occasion that adults and children cannot miss.
+This is a special occasion and surely is one of the best things to see in Malaga in Christmas, that both adults and children won’t miss.
 On January 5th, at 6:00 pm, the parade will depart from Avenida de Cervantes (Town Hall) and will cross the streets of Malaga centre.
 A big show for a night full of magic and illusion that every year tries to innovate.
 Although yes they still do it, as is traditional, is the throwing of candies by their Majesties the Kings and their pages.

 Distributed in different points of the city, we can find Christmas markets where you can get from the typical Christmas decoration to numerous gifts, passing through the typical pastries of this time, like “mantecados” and “polvorones”.
 You can find some of these markets both on the park promenade and on the port.

 Newly docked in the port of Malaga, we have the occasion this Christmas to enter in this historic replica of the “Andalusia” galleon.
 This boat, 55 meters long, represents the type of ship that for centuries crossed the Atlantic Ocean connecting Spain with the Indies.
 Visiting hours are from 10 am to 7 pm, until January 7th.

 And if you want to know Malaga these days, why not touring with us?
 Contact us and book one of our tours, we assure you will love them!